Introduction

 Fear of Losing Juliet

 One of Romeo’s greatest fears is the loss of his connection with Juliet.
-He is terrified that the physical distance imposed his banishment will lead to an emotional and relational rift between them.
+He is terrified that the physical distance imposed by his banishment will lead to an emotional and relational rift between them.

 Love vs. Duty